What the consumers price index measures

 Annual trend measures spanning a reweighting period

-When the CPI is reweighted, as happened at the June 2002 quarter and again at the June 2006 quarter, there is a transition period during which the percentage changes used to calculate the annual trimmed mean and weighted percentile measures span the price reference period.
+When the CPI is reweighted, as happened at the June 2002 quarter and again at the June 2006 and June 2008 quarters, there is a transition period during which the percentage changes used to calculate the annual trimmed mean and weighted percentile measures span the price reference period.
 The annual measures are calculated by directly weighting annual percentage changes, rather than by aggregating the four relevant quarterly percentage changes.

 As the June 2006 quarter reweight resulted in some significant relative changes in expenditure weights (such as for petrol and the purchase of new housing), Statistics NZ made two sets of annual trimmed mean and weighted percentile measures available during the transition across the June 2006 quarter reweight.
 The two sets of figures were based on: